jfriedson/Voxel-Particle-Sim/README.md

 ## Current Limitations
 Due to memory coherency only being guaranteed between shader invocations in the same work group and the fact that my gtx 1080 caps the group size to 8**3, the maximum velocity of a particle is 4 voxels per simulation step on my hardware.
-This limitation can be cover up by comparing a random value to the simulation multiple times between renderings.
+This limitation is caused by the need to gurantee that voxels being processed in parallel cannot not overwrite the same voxel space.
+This can be covered up by comparing a random value to the fractional part of a particle's velocity.

-The unpredictable nature of shader execution makes it difficult to have particles interact.

 ## Changelog
-- Some particle interaction (sand sinks in water, kind of) needs work
+- Some particle interaction is buggy, need to look into solution for two particles switching places causing an issue

 - Fake lighting based on direction of voxel face.